SpaYco/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe Project
 We built a tic-tac-toe game on the command line where two human players can play against each other and the board is displayed in between turns.
+It was made as a collaborative project in Ruby using OOP concepts

 # What it does
 Two human players can play to Tic-Tac-Toe board game

 # Built With
 Ruby
+VSCode

 # Getting Started
 To get a local copy up and running follow these simple example steps.

-Clone the project unto your local machine cd to the folder run "main.rb" on your terminal
+Clone the project unto your local machine cd to the folder and run "main" on your terminal

+# Instructions to Play
+- The game is played on a grid that's 3 squares by 3 squares.

+- You are X, your friend is O. Players take turns putting their marks in empty squares.

+- The first player to get 3 of her marks in a row (up, down, across, or diagonally) is the winner.

+- When all 9 squares are full, the game is over.
+If no player has 3 marks in a row, the game ends in a tie.

 # Prerequisites
 - Get ruby latest version installed